hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 \l;
 ```

-Since the table we need is quite long let's save it into a file.
+Let's save data into a file since the table we need is quite long.
-Create a file firstly,then save the script.
+Create a file first, then save as a text file.

 As fowllowing, create one "data.ddl".